raul23/steering-behaviors/README.rst

 **Description:**

 - The author Paul Roberts implemented the wandering algorithm in C# using the Unity game engine.
-- Wandering is part of many other kinds of steering behaviors (e.g. flocking or evading) and hence has a weigth associated with it (0.25, the lowest value).
-However, for the sake of this wandering project, I didn't take into account the other behaviors but I will eventually port them all in JavaScript.
 - The author used zombies invading a shopping mall in search of fresh brains as a backdrop for a simple game where you will implement and test different steering behaviors exhibited by the horde of zombies.